• Menu

 They were originally the result of crossbreeding between native Scottish herding breeds, and dogs brought over to Britain by the Romans.

-She was such a fan, that interest in them surged all over the world – from sheep farmers and non-sheep farmers alike.
+She was such a fan, that interest in them surged all over the world.
+From sheep farmers and non-sheep farmers alike.

 By the time the American Kennel Club was founded in 1885, they had already long since established a loyal fanbase in the United States.
 And so they were one of the first 14 breeds to be recognized.

-Border Collie history
+Border Collie History

 Border Collies are another dog breed native to the UK.

-It’s thought they were the result of interbreeding between Roman herding dogs and Viking spitz-type dogs.
+Many think that they were the result of interbreeding between Roman herding dogs and Viking spitz-type dogs.

 Despite their popularity, Border Collies weren’t registered with the AKC until 1994.